hsenid-mobile/tap-ide/README.md

 ## Thank you

-Thank you for the hsenid mobile ctap developer community, who motivated us toward creating this solution.
+Thank you for the hsenid mobile tap developer community, who motivated us toward creating this solution.